mehutchi/ranked_MTG_draft_analysis/README.md

 # ranked_MTG_draft_analysis

+# Overview
-**Overview** - Homemade code that analyzes the results of best-of-one Magic the Gathering (MTG) Arena draft results to help reveal detailed win rate information and player tendencies.
+Homemade code that analyzes the results of best-of-one Magic the Gathering (MTG) Arena draft results to help reveal detailed win rate information and player tendencies.

+# What is a draft?
-**Explanation of Draft events** - A draft is a game mode where a circle of eight players each open a 15-card pack (so 120 total cards at the table), select one card from their pack, simultaneously pass the remaining 14 cards to their neighbor, then each make another pick, repeating the process of selecting and passing until the packs are depleted.
+A draft is a game mode where a circle of eight players each open a 15-card pack (so 120 total cards at the table), select one card from their pack, simultaneously pass the remaining 14 cards to their neighbor, then each make another pick, repeating the process of selecting and passing until the packs are depleted.
 This is repeated for two more packs (each) and players contruct minimum 40-card decks from their selections to battle against other drafters.
 This code is designed for best-of-one, where a draft run completes by reaching 7 wins or 3 losses, whichever occurs first.
 Matches are created according to current win rate and the players' ranks.
 Thus, players' win rates are pushed towards 50% because you encounter stronger and stronger opponents on average the more you win (given enough time to reach equilibrium).
 This document will follow the convention of listing (wins, losses) when stating records.
 Also, the pool of draftable cards (referred to as "draft sets") changes every few months allowing the opportunity to compare results within draft sets and also collectively.

+# Questions (for a given player and a given MTG set)
+1. Which cards improve winrate the most?
+* Are certain cards being over or underplayed based on their contribution?
+3. Which combinations of cards synergize the best?
+4. Which color pairs are the best?

+# Data Collection
-**Data Collection** - The input file is admittedly not as sophisticated as pulling results from MTG Arena output files, but I choose this approach because I had records from my entire usage across many iterations of the client and because old records are periodically discarded by the client.
+The input file is admittedly not as sophisticated as pulling results from MTG Arena output files, but I choose this approach because I had records from my entire usage across many iterations of the client and because old records are periodically discarded by the client.
 Typing up the input file is alleviated with text editors that feature autocomplete and by working on the task incrementally.

 The input file follows the following format (csv) for each draft entry: